venkat-ranganathan/projects/index.md

 - Loaded Yocto (Arago) RT-Linux onto AM62x-EVM
 - Connected to AM62x via UART using screen
-- Used Linux command-line tools (screen, dmesg, grep, ifconfig, ip link, ip addr, tcpdump, htop) to set up and debug the network connection to the AM62x from my Linux VM & Windows PC
+- Used Linux command-line tools (screen, dmesg, grep, ifconfig, ip link, ip addr, tcpdump, htop) to set up and debug the network connection to the AM62x from Linux & Windows
 -   Connected remotely to AM62x from PowerShell on Windows PC using SSH
 - Corporate environment blocked USB storage devices from connecting to corporate computers, to move files over Ethernet:
 -   Set IP address of Ethernet port on AM62x to be on same subnet as the Ethernet port connected to Windows PC (ip link, ip addr add/del) (connected to Windows PC so AM62x can be detected by CODESYS software that is only available on Windows)